Sterwen-Technology/navigation_server/doc/Server-Router.md

 This is an internal server that has no direct TCP access.
 All accesses to this server are via the Console.
 This server maintain the list of devices connected on the NMEA2000 network along with the information they are sending.
 It shall be associated to a coupler by defining the **nmea2000_controller** parameter to capture all relevant messages.
 This coupler must be configured with **nmea2000** or **nmea_mix** protocol.
+This server is to be used if the access to the NMEA2000 bus is done via a adapter device (see corresponding couplers here below), meaning that the controller has no control on the bus and can only monitor activity.

 | Name       | Type   | Default | Signification                                    |
 |------------|--------|---------|--------------------------------------------------|